Demographics

 How is Westchester County doing?

-In general, Westchester County's population has been aging more than similar counties.
-The growth rate among people aged 85 or older in Westchester and Rockland (both at 21%) was higher compared to Nassau (12%) and Putnam (16%) counties, and its growth rate among people ages 60-84 was lower than Putnam (45%), but higher than Nassau (23%) and Rockland (21%).
+In general, Westchester County's aging patterns are similar to comparison counties with increases across older populations.
+The growth rate among people aged 85 or older in Westchester (12%) was slightly lower compared to Rockland (16%) and Putnam (15%) counties, and its growth rate among people ages 60-84 was lower than Putnam (39%), but higher than Nassau (24%) and Rockland (18%).

 Notes about the data